Tree-formed Verification Data for Trusted Platforms: Tree-Formed Verification Data

+The discussion above shows the clear-cut limitations of linear chained verification data: a) Faults can be discovered by linear search only, and b) tamper detection is limited to a binary decision.
+At best, i.e., in the case that the SML is augmented by all intermediate verification data register states, determination of the `last point of tamper', i.e., the latest element in the SML which can be proven to be manipulated, becomes possible.

 Thus, the state-of-the art of verification data, created by linearly chaining extend operations, is only of limited value for remote diagnostics of a platform, and advanced management such as component-wise remediation.
-Essentially, the position of a manipulation of the SML, either by tampering with a measurement value before it is extended into a PCR, or by tampering with the SML itself after secure start up, cannot be localised with certainty.
-Furthermore, the space complexity of real world SMLs with many hundreds, or thousands, of measured components, makes sifting it through for components which fail validation, i.e., for which measurement value differs from a ``good'' reference value, costly.
-In fact, for checking of code and data there are a variety of cryptographic checksum functions available, and all obviously require that the integrity of the checksums for the "correct" data be maintained.
-The requirement for a centralised database of all software in all valid versions on the various machines is a significant management problem, in need of an efficient solution.
+The space complexity of real world SMLs with many hundreds, or thousands, of measured components, makes sifting it through for components which fail validation, i.e., for which measurement value differs from a ``good'' reference value, costly.